University of Montana Orthopedic Physical Therapy Residency Program

 * Residents complete, on average, 30 hours per week of clinical practice and 10 hours per week of a combination of teaching, physician shadowing, journal clubs, and academic classes.

-*The curriculum includes advanced orthopedic coursework in orthopedic manual physical therapy, pharmacology, musculoskeletal imaging, pain science, and vestibular rehabilitation.
+*The curriculum includes advanced orthopedic coursework in orthopedic manual physical therapy, pharmacology, musculoskeletal imaging, and pain science.

 |Examination Year||Non-residency Graduates||Residency Graduates||UM Residency Graduates|